LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: LUT-LLM Architecture

-Inspired by prior accelerators that adopt hybrid execution patterns \cite{he2025intar, zhuang2024ssr}, we design LUT-LLM to employ a spatial-temporal hybrid execution strategy (Figure \ref{fig:spatial_temporal_hybrid}(c)).
-In this design, the LUTLinear engine executes sequentially across different operations, while its outputs are delivered to subsequent modules, i.e., attention, SwiGLU, and LayerNorm, via dataflow execution.
-This approach enables the LUTLinear engine to iterate over input vectors along the sequence dimension, thereby sustaining a perfectly pipelined nearest-neighbor search without codebook reloads.
-At the same time, the memory requirements for attention remain the same as pure dataflow execution, saving 14\% on-chip resources for high-throughput table lookups in LUTLinear compared to pure sequential execution.
-This hybrid design balances between compute efficiency and memory utilization, establishing a scalable design principle for integrating memory-centric computation in LUT-LLM.
+Inspired by previous accelerators \cite{he2025intar, zhuang2024ssr}, we design LUT-LLM to employ a spatial-temporal hybrid execution strategy (Figure \ref{fig:spatial_temporal_hybrid}(c)).
+The LUTLinear engine executes sequentially across different operations, while its outputs are delivered to subsequent modules, i.e., attention, SwiGLU, and LayerNorm, via dataflow execution.
+The data transfer logic is coarse-grain reconfigured similar to \cite{he2025intar} by execution control signal to the accmulator (Figure \ref{fig:lutlinear}(b)).
+This approach enables the LUTLinear engine to iterate over input vectors along the sequence dimension, sustaining a perfectly pipelined centroid search without codebook reloads.
+At the same time, the memory requirements for attention remain the same as dataflow execution, saving 14\% on-chip resources for high-throughput table lookups used in LUTLinear than sequential execution.